LombardiDaniel/Freya/README.md

 * [Atom](http://atom.io/) - The text editor used
 * [Arduino IDE](https://www.arduino.cc/en/main/software) - Compile and upload software used
-*Various other softwares were used, such as Atom Packages, Github itself and others, that will not be listed here, to keep things simple.*
+*Various other softwares were used, such as Atom Packages, Github itself and others, they are listed on [Acknowledgements](#acknowledgements).*

 ## Versioning